Last Updated September 7, 2022 at 1:14 PM

 In terms of troops, though, American soldiers and service members from other branches are located in 150 countries, and the military is looking to expand its base footprint even further.
 As The Wall Street Journal reported in 2020, the Republic of Palau is asking the Pentagon to become more involved in the island nation, by building installations there, including airfields and ports.

 The request comes in response to China, which is increasingly growing its own presence by establishing a more entrenched footprint beyond its borders.

-In a letter written to Department of Defense Secretary Mark Esper, Palauan President Tommy Remengesau said the United States has underutilized what territory it now has for many years.
+In a letter written to former Department of Defense Secretary Mark Esper, Palauan President Tommy Remengesau said the United States has underutilized what territory it now has for many years.
 He noted that more joint-use facilities would help to change that, thereby countering China’s actions and influence.

 Several activities are already underway, including the expansion of an airstrip by a team of Navy Seabees, the Journal reported.

 While the growth of American bases is noticeable in some countries, the United States is downsizing in others, including Japan.
 Although there are dozens there, the amount is a fraction of the hundreds seen there during World War I, World War II and the Cold War.
 According to MilitaryBases.com, two dozen American installations are open and active in Japan, including Kadena Air Force Base (Okinawa), Misawa Air Force Base (Honshu Island) and Yokota Air Force Base (Fussa).
 Yokota Air Force Base opened in the immediate aftermath of World War II.
 In terms of area, it’s quite expansive, covering nearly 4,000 acres.

 What is the largest U.S. military base that is overseas?

 Yokota still isn’t anywhere close to the biggest installation from a perspective of overall land area.